Careers at Hospice of North Idaho

 Our clinical staff has delivered exceptional quality of care to our patients and their families for nearly 40 years.
 Our clinical nursing staff and social workers see patients in their home, in care facilities, or at the Schneidmiller House.
 With a compassionate and holistic approach to well being, our expert care is delivered with our full attention to each individual.

 Available Career Opportunities

-The Schneidmiller House (In-Patient) Primary Nurse is responsible for the overall management of all nursing care for assigned clients.
+The Schneidmiller House (In-Patient) Nurse is responsible for the overall management of all nursing care for assigned clients.
 Under the direction of the Hospice Medical Director and the client’s primary care physician, the Nurse plans and provides individualized skilled nursing care to enable patients to participate as fully as possible in the activities of daily living, in the in-patient setting.
-This position participates as a member of the Interdisciplinary Team (IDT) to plan and provide holistic care to patients and families.
+This position participates as a member of the Interdisciplinary Team (IDT) to plan and provide holistic care to patients and families in the in-patient unit.
 Nursing care reflects assessments, actions and plans that are in accordance with the IDT Plan of Care.

-This is a full time day position and will normally work a schedule of three 12.5 hour days from 8:00 AM to 8:30 PM.
-Schedule will include every other weekend and some holidays.
+This is a full time night position and will normally work three, 12.5 hour shifts per week, 8:00 PM to 8:30 AM.

 RN required, minimum of 6 months nursing experience, current State of Idaho RN license in good standing, valid driver’s license, personal vehicle for on-the-job transportation, evidence of insurance coverage as required by the State of Idaho.
 Requires signed release for driving record.
 Find out more, here.